VictorGil-Ops/Jenkins_dockerized_LAB/README.md

 # Jenkins-SCM

-Jenkins build and publish images in Docker Hub.
+Jenkins build and publish images on Docker Hub.

 ## Installation